Skip to content

 1. Yellow Cluster Status with Unassigned Replicas (Single Node)

-Solution: Disable replicas for all existing indices:
+Solution: Disable replicas for single-node deployments.

-# Disable replicas for all indices
+# Disable replicas for all existing indices

 curl -k -X PUT "https://<elasticsearch-host>:9200/*/_settings" \